DORA vs ISO/IEC 42001:2023

 - **Resilience TestingAnnual basic tests, triennial TLPT for critical functions.

 - **Third-Party OversightDue diligence, monitoring, ESAs supervision of CTPPs.
-Enforced via RTS/ITS, fines up to 2% global turnover.
+Enforced via RTS/ITS, with periodic penalties up to 1% average daily worldwide turnover for CTPPs.

 Why Organizations Use It